jliu678/Hugobox_cv/content/post/11i.Velocity_pipeline/index.md

 Consistent with the above discussion:
 1. scVelo captured well the velocity of the dataset with minimal trajectory structures, such as A->B, B->D and C->E, but struggled with datasets that involve more complex trajectories.

-2. The results show that scVelo performs better in PCA space than in UMAP space, which may be due to the fact that PCA distorted data less than UMAP.
+2. The results show that scVelo performs better in PCA space than in UMAP space, which may be due to the fact that [PCA distorted data less than UMAP](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010492).
 But we have to consider that UMAP often resolves high-dimensional data better than PCA as PCA is linear, UMAP is nonlinear.
    - High-dimensional biological data (e.g., single-cell RNA-seq) often lies on nonlinear manifolds.
 UMAP can model this nonlinear structure, such as branching trajectories, subtle gradients, and clusters that PCA would flatten or blur.

-3. scVelo performance well when borrowing velocity, PCA, and/or neighbor information from a larger population of cells, and later using real world scRNAseq data, we can see even improvement resulted from leveraging these calculations on a larger population of cells.
+3. scVelo performs well when borrowing velocity, PCA, and/or neighbor information from a larger population of cells, and later using real world scRNAseq data, we can see even improvement resulted from leveraging these calculations on a larger population of cells.

 ### 3. Prior knowledge of root cells is required